riganti/dotvvm-docs/Pages/concepts/control-development/interactivity.md

 4. Watch the "changeDate" event and update the viewmodel.
 The plugin doesn't trigger the change event on the input so we have to help Knockout to notice the value has changed.

-## The First Rule: Avoid Javascript in the Page
+## Avoiding inline scripts in the page

 If you don't know Knockout JS well, read [their documentation](http://knockoutjs.com/documentation/introduction.html).
 You'll get better understanding how *DotVVM* works inside - remember that DotVVM wraps Knockout JS.